ryanpsmith26/year-one-server/README.md

 #### Backend Setup

-- Clone the code from this repo to your machine: [year-one-server](https://github.com/ryanpsmith26/year-one-server)
+- Clone the code from this repo to your machine.
 - Make sure you have PostgreSQL installed on your machine and create a new database named year-one:

 ```zsh